Scientific Review

 To understand measuring ketosis accurately, one must first understand the underlying biochemistry.
 When the body restricts carbohydrates or undergoes fasting, insulin levels drop, triggering the liver to break down fatty acids.
 This process, known as ketogenesis, results in the production of three distinct types of ketone bodies.
 Each testing method detects a different ketone, which significantly influences the accuracy and relevance of the results.

-- Acetoacetate (AcAc): This is the first ketone produced by the liver.
+• Acetoacetate (AcAc): This is the first ketone produced by the liver.
 It is excreted in the urine when concentrations in the blood exceed the renal threshold.
 This is the marker detected by urine strips.

-- Beta-hydroxybutyrate (BHB): This is the predominant and most stable ketone body circulating in the blood.
+• Beta-hydroxybutyrate (BHB): This is the predominant and most stable ketone body circulating in the blood.
 It represents approximately 70% of the available ketone energy and is the primary fuel source for the brain and muscles during ketosis.
 This is the marker measured by a blood ketone meter.

-- Acetone: This is a byproduct of the breakdown of acetoacetate.
+• Acetone: This is a byproduct of the breakdown of acetoacetate.
 Because it is volatile and small in molecular size, it diffuses into the lungs and is exhaled.
 This is the marker detected by breathalyzers.

 Understanding this distinction is vital because measuring ketosis via these different markers provides different snapshots of your metabolic state.
+For a deeper look at what ketosis is and how it works, including the full ketone production pathway, see the dedicated guide.

 Method 1: Urine Test Strips (Acetoacetate)

 For most beginners, urine strips are the entry point into measuring ketosis.
-They rely on a chemical reaction—specifically the nitroprusside reaction—which causes the paper strip to change color in the presence of acetoacetate.
+They rely on a chemical reaction — specifically the nitroprusside reaction — which causes the paper strip to change color in the presence of acetoacetate.

 Ketone Strips Accuracy and Limitations